helsingborg-stad/app-mitt-helsingborg/README.md

 ## 🚀 Getting started
 1) Clone repo and run "npm install".
 2) For testing; launch application in simulator by running command "react-native run-ios".

+## Component library (Storybook)
+1) Set env variabel IS_STORYBOOK to true in .env
+2) Launch storybook server by running command "npm run storybook" or "yarn stroybook
+3) Launch application in simulator by running command "react-native run-ios".
+4) Now you should se storybook running in the simulator.